What is Syphilis?

 Primary syphilis is when sores appear at the point where the bacteria entered the body.
 These sores can appear anywhere such as: around the opening of the urethra, penis, foreskin and anus in men; the vulva, clitoris, cervix, urethra and anus in women.

-Secondary syphilis occurs when untreated sores have appeared and healed.
+Secondary occurs when untreated sores have appeared and healed.
 It is still infectious and maintains its ability to be passed on.

 Tertiary syphilis is a progression from untreated secondary syphilis.
 Untreated syphilis can, after many years, cause serious damage to the heart, brain, eyes, internal organs and nervous system, which can ultimately lead to death.